sbugallo/mastering_python/docs/_sources/chapters/4_solid_principles/liskovs_substitution.rst.txt

-This time, we are going to assume a precondition for the method that checks the criteria based on the data, that the provided parameter must be a dictionary that contains both keys "before" and "after" , and that their values are also nested dictionaries.
+This time, we are going to assume a precondition for the method that checks the criteria based on the data, that the provided parameter must be a dictionary that contains both keys "before" and "after", and that their values are also nested dictionaries.
 This allows us to encapsulate even further, because now the client does not need to catch the ``KeyError`` exception, but instead just calls the precondition method (assuming that is acceptable to fail if the system is operating under the wrong assumptions).
 As a side note, it is good that we